glazedanalytics/glazed-docs/docs/quick-start/quick-start-guide.md

 - **Create event tags** for better organization
 - **Share the Figma token** with your dev team for tracking instrumentation
 - **Sync your Figma files** to stay in sync the design changes
-- **Automate you QA** by connecting to Bigquery, Redshift or Snowflake
+- **Automate your QA** by connecting to Bigquery, Redshift or Snowflake

 ## Common Issues